McDaniels remains patient as Carr, offense learn new system - WHIZ News

 The good thing for him, adapting is nothing new.

 Carr has had to learn from a new coach a few times during his tenure.
-From Jack Del Rio over his first three seasons to Jon Gruden for four and a half seasons, to Rich Bisaccia midway through last year’s tumultuous campaign.
+From going through two head coaches his rookie season to three years with Jack Del Rio to Jon Gruden for four and a half seasons, to Rich Bisaccia midway through last year’s tumultuous campaign.

 This time around, he’s appreciative of a system he’s admired for quite some time.